 That said, there are possible risks and side effects you need to be aware of before you begin using this herb.
 While it is considered to be likely safe for most adults, it may cause allergic reactions – especially if you’re already allergic to related plants like ragweed and daisies, marigolds, and chrysanthemums.

 Dandelion is often overlooked – but this plant has a ton of health benefits and could be a fantastic herb to add to your diet.

-Research has shown that it may have many powerful effects on your body, including lowering your cholesterol, reducing inflammation, controlling blood sugar, and even fighting cancer.
+Research has shown that it may have many powerful effects on your body, including lowering your cholesterol, reducing inflammation, and controlling blood sugar.
 The results are still preliminary and more studies into its effectiveness are needed, but scientific evidence to date indicates it is an incredibly healthy herb.